WLAN-Pi/wlanpi-profiler/README.md

 A lookup feature is included to show the manufacturer of the client based on the 6-byte MAC OUI. this is a wrapper around a Python module called `manuf` which uses a local flat file for OUI lookup.

-If you find that some clients are not identified in the results, the flat file may need updated.
+If you find that some clients are not identified in the results, the flat file may need to be updated.

 When the WLAN Pi has connectivity to the internet, this can be done from the CLI of the WLAN Pi: